Option

 sealed abstract class Option[+A] extends IterableOnce[A], Product, Serializable

 Represents optional values.
-Instances of Option are either an instance of $some or the object $none.
+Instances of Option are either an instance of scala.Some or the object None.

-The most idiomatic way to use an $option instance is to treat it as a collection or monad and use map,flatMap, filter, or foreach:
+The most idiomatic way to use an scala.Option instance is to treat it as a collection or monad and use map,flatMap, filter, or foreach:

 val name: Option[String] = request getParameter "name"